 This is the simplest sport; it is just running – an activity that makes toddlers smile the first time they’re able to do it; a marathon is a race in which all runners cross the finish line as winners, no matter their performance.
 Running is the sport that invented solidarity programmes within its events, and all this has been done out of the free initiative of lovers of this sport.
 The Belgrade Marathon, as a race, and AIMS, as the worldwide association of marathons and distance races, are perfect examples of that.

-I have no concern for this sport.
+I have no concern about this sport.
 Our future looks promising, and I can promise that at AIMS, as a not-for-profit association, we will keep doing everything we can to “foster and promote marathon and distance races throughout the world”, which is our primary objective.